VikaAvd/pytest_db_tests/README.md

 - The robot login must have proper permissions on the TRN database (connect as an admin, navigate to TRN > Security > Users, right-click "robot", open Properties, and confirm in the Membership tab that db_datareader is checked).

 ## Running the Tests
-- To run all tests from the project root:
+- To run all tests from the project root using one of the options below:
    - `pytest`
-   - Note: Always run PyTest from the project root directory so that Python can correctly locate the db_connection.py module.
+   - `pytest -rbA`
+   - `pytest -vv`

 - To generate an HTML report, run:
    - `pytest --html=output/report.html --self-contained-html`
    - After running the tests with `pytest --html=output/report.html --self-contained-html`, open output/report.html in your web browser to view the detailed test report.